asengupta/inductor/README.md

 ## Usage

-The system provides a conversational interface for reverse engineering HLASM code:
+The system provides a conversational interface for reverse engineering code:

 1. **Generate Hypotheses** - Ask the system to generate hypotheses about specific parts of the code
 2. **Explore Evidence** - Request the system to gather evidence to support or refute hypotheses